PhD, School of Oriental & African Studies, University of London

 - “The Bengali Pharaoh: Upper-Caste Aryanism, Pan-Egyptianism, and the Contested History of Biometric Nationalism in Twentieth-Century Bengal”, Comparative Studies in Society and History, 59:2, 446-76.

 - "Cat and Mouse: Animal Technologies, Trans-Imperial Networks and Public Health from Below, British India, c.
-1907-1918", Social History of Medicine, In press.
+1907-1918", Social History of Medicine, Advance Access.

 - “Vernacularizing the Body: Informational Egalitarianism, Hindu Divine Design and Race in Physiology School Books, Bengal 1859-1877”, Bulletin of the History of Medicine, In press.